gruevyhat/ik/swik.md

 * Calm: While in this character's command range, friendly warbeasts gain +1 THR.
 --->
 * Camouflage: Gain +2 Parry when benefiting from concealment/cover.
-* Card Sharp: Add +1d4 extra die to your Gambling rolls.
+* Card Sharp: Add +2 to your Gambling rolls.
 Difficulty of the Notice skill roll to notice the cheating is the cheating character's Gambling skill.
 * Careful Practitioner: When this character would suffer damage due to a failed ritual, this character suffers a damage roll with half the normal damage instead.
-* Cautious Advance: The character gains one extra 2" move each turn that can be used only to Take Cover.
+* Cautious Advance: The character gains one extra 2" move each turn that can be used only to take cover.
 * Cautious Trapper: If this character fails to disarm a trap, it does not cause the trap to trigger.
 * Cavalry Charge: This character can make mounted charges while riding a mount designated as a warhorse or battle mount.
 * Cavalry Fighter: After making a ranged attack, this character can draw a melee weapon without spending an action.
 After making a melee attack, he can sheath his melee weapon without spending an action.